 Reaching out to your network is often one of the best (and easiest!) ways to find a lawyer, especially one that comes recommended.

-Chances are your realtor knows a few lawyers they can recommend.
-Working with a lawyer that is part of your realtor’s team can speed up the process.
+Chances are your real estate agent knows a few lawyers they can recommend.
+Working with a lawyer that is part of your real estate agent’s team can speed up the process.
 Even if your realtor makes a suggestion, always make sure to do a bit of your own research, rather than going into it blindly and simply accepting their suggestion.

 Step 2: Send this email to your potential lawyer: